tarsir/agency/README.md

 ## Usage

+- purge identity-less agents
+- consolidate to one agent
+- "ez" mode to connect in the case of 0 or 1 agents without interaction

 TODO: want to be able to add this to a shell profile script like `.bashrc` and then source the output if it can connect to a running agent.